mraheem25/threat-composer-ecs/README.md

 ![Terraform](https://img.shields.io/badge/IaC-Terraform-purple)
 ![CI/CD](https://img.shields.io/badge/CI%2FCD-GitHub%20Actions-blue)

-This project is a deployment of a containerised web application (AWS Threat Composer).
+This project is an end to end, production ready deployment of AWS Threat Composer.
 It involves comtainerising the app using Docker; building the infrastructure in Terraform and automating deployments using GitHub Actions.
-The website has been secured and is accessible via a custom domain over HTTPS.
-The result is an end to end, production style setup that is deployable to AWS.
+The website is secured with SSL/TLS certificate via ACM and served through a custom domain.

 ## Repository Structure
 ```text